 Are you getting more confused?
 Yes, adaptive learning is almost similar to personalized learning.
 But there is a key difference between them.
 In adaptive learning, the technology is the driver whereas in personalized learning technology plays the role of the support.

 On the other hand, the competency-based learning method tries to figure out the learning path based on the learner's capability to demonstrate the skills and proper competence.
-Here, the learner will apply the adopted knowledge learnt along to practical fields.
-This activity bolsters the creativity in a learner.
+Here, the learner will apply the adopted knowledge learned along to practical fields.
+This activity bolsters creativity in a learner.

 All of these methods are some of the modern approaches that can change the way we have been educated, or our ancestors have gone through.
 It is time we used the technology to shape up the education system that flourishes our inner potentials.

 Three things were always constant in traditional classrooms